February 6, 2023

 Posted on Fair Work

 The case is Judith Prinzo, et al. v.
 Hannaford Bros.
 Co., LLC, Case No. 1:21-cv-11901.
-You can read a copy of the Court's class certification order here.
+A copy of hte court's decision on class certification is available below.

 Legal Services